EdgeNet-project/edgenet-legacy-2024/docs/README.md

 # Prerequisites
 To effectively understand how to use EdgeNet in your Kubernetes cluster, it is required to have a basic understanding of Kubernetes.
 For more information on how Kubernetes operates, you can refer to the [Kubernetes documentation](https://kubernetes.io/docs/).

+# Installation
+To deploy EdgeNet to your Kubernetes cluster, we recommend following the [advanced installation tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).

+If you want to remove EdgeNet from your cluster, refer to the [removing EdgeNet from a Kubernetes cluster tutorial](/docs/tutorials/remove_edgenet_from_kube.md).

 # Tutorials
-To deploy EdgeNet to your Kubernetes cluster, we recommend following the [advanced installation tutorial](/docs/tutorials/deploy_edgenet_to_kube.md).
-We have also provided some of the tutorials below for using different functionalities:
+We have provided some of the tutorials below for using different functionalities:

 - [Registering a Tenant](/docs/tutorials/tenant_registration.md)
 - [Creating a Node-level Slice for Your Tenant](/docs/tutorials/slice_creation.md)